Announcements, Updates, and Pertinent Material

 - Homework assignment #13, due at 2:00 pm MST on Friday Dec.
 13, in D2L HW#13 dropbox.
 Magnetics design problems

-- The final exam will be available in the D2L course site on Friday Dec.
-13. It will be due in the D2L final exam dropbox on Tuesday Dec.
-17.
+- The final exam is now available in the D2L course site.
+It will be due in the D2L final exam dropbox on Tuesday Dec.
+17 at 11:59 pm MST.

 The course is an introduction to switched-mode power converters.
 It provides a basic knowledge of circuitry for the control and conversion of electrical power with high efficiency.
 These converters can change and regulate the voltage, current, or power; dc-dc converters, ac-dc rectifiers, dc-ac inverters, and ac-ac cycloconverters are in common use.
 Applications include electronic power supplies, aerospace and vehicular power systems, and renewable energy systems.